ksdhanjal/Chappie/README.md

 ## Working

-- The app lets user ask a question either by voice (with the help of Google's TextToSpeech) or by manually typing it.
+- The app lets user ask a question either by voice (with the help of Google's TextToSpeech) or by manually typing it
-- Then it sends the question to the server via an HTTP request.
+- Then it sends the question to the server via an HTTP request
-- Server then processes it and returns the answer in JSON.
+- Server then processes it and returns the answer in JSON
-- App then parses it and shows it on the screen and plays it back  .
+- App then parses it and shows it on the screen and plays it back

 ## Acknowledgements